Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Results

-Finally, we present some representative MD snapshots for the fracture process of the MeGNTs studied here.
+Finally, we show representative MD snapshots for the fracture process of the MeGNTs studied here.
 Again, we use a color scheme representing the VM stress per-atom values to help visualization of the fracture process.
-For MeGNT(3,0), the critical strain is 15.80\% (see Figures \ref{fig5}(a-e)).
-Figures \ref{fig5}(b-c) show that the first bond breaking occurs for 13.30\% of strain, with all rings undergoing deformations along the longitudinal direction of the tube.
-The breaking bonds align with the direction of the applied strain, as shown in Figure \ref{fig5}(b).
-The nanotube fragmentation creates LACS, resulting in two unstressed moieties, as shown in Figure \ref{fig5}(e).
+For MeGNT(3,0), the critical strain is 24.0\% (see Figures \ref{fig4}(a-c)).
+The Supplementary Material presents the MD videos for all the MeGNT cases discussed here.
+Figure \ref{fig4}(b) shows the MeGNT(3,0) structure at the critical strain, with all rings undergoing deformations along the longitudinal direction of the tube.
+The breaking bonds align with the direction of the applied strain.
+The MeGNT(3,0) fragmentation is abrupt, occurs at 24.8\% of strain, and also creates LACS resulting in two moieties, as shown in Figure \ref{fig4}(c).

 Similar fracture patterns were observed for MeGNT(12,0) and MeGNT(24,0).
-Figures \ref{fig5}(g) and \ref{fig5}(j) show the morphologies of these nanotubes in their critical stress regime.
-The first bond breakings occur at 18.30\% (Figure \ref{fig5}(h)) and 22.30\% (Figure \ref{fig5}(k)) of strain for MeGNT(12,0) and MeGNT(24,0), respectively.
-Subsequently, these nanotubes separate into two parts at 31.00\% (Figure \ref{fig5}(i)) and 26.00\% (Figure \ref{fig5}(k)) of strain.
+Figures \ref{fig4}(d) and \ref{fig4}(g) show the morphologies of these nanotubes for 0\% of strain.
+The first bond breakings occur for strain values up to 29.0\% (Figures \ref{fig4}(e) and \ref{fig4}(h)) of strain for MeGNT(12,0) and MeGNT(24,0), respectively.
+Subsequently, MeGNT(12,0) separates into two parts at 29.8\% (Figure \ref{fig4}(f)), whereas MeGNT(24,0) fractures by showing LACs at 29.6\% (Figure \ref{fig4}(i)) of strain.
+This nanotube is separated into two parts connected by only one LAC for strain values higher than 30\% (see Supplementary Material).

+The stress accumulation observed in the case of nanotubes, particularly for MeGNT(3,0), is due to the curvature of the system.
+Greater curvature corresponds to an increased tendency for stress accumulation.
+The curvature leads to stress concentrations that persist even after equilibration.
+Notably, the stress tends to accumulate in the bonds formed by the fused pentagons, the stiffest regions of the MeG structure.